AmblesideOnline Year 7 Booklist

 58. Chaucer for Children by Mrs. H. R. Haweis contains these tales: The Knight's Tale; The Friar's Tale; The Clerk's Tale; The Franklin's Tale; The Pardoner's Tale.
 A Taste of Chaucer contains edited-for-students versions of the following tales: The Monk's Tale, The Nun's Priest's Tale, The Tale of the Clerk of Oxenford, The Manciple's Tale, The Franklin's Tale, Chaucer's Tale, The Tale of the Man of Law, The Canon's Yeoman's Tale, The Pardoner's Tale.
 Letting your student loose on an unedited version of Canterbury Tales is not recommended!
 An AO mom has reprinted this book at Lulu.com in color $ or black and white $.
 This online version has a modern paraphrase alongside the original, but it isn't edited.
 The Chaucer Story Book α by Eva Tappan ($amzn) (K) is a prose retelling for children from 1908.
 Some stories may also be read from this as an optional supplement.
 (Back)

 60. The Oxford Book of English Verse, 1919, edited by Arthur Quiller-Couch, is a poetry anthology Charlotte Mason used; it's very good, and it's online with a chronological index at Bartleby.com, though we suggest using an ad-blocker if you use the website.
 (Poems 1-24, 29, 31-33) The same text, but with a different title, is also at Project Gutenberg β The best way to tackle these is to have your student rewrite them in their own words.
 There are some tips for reading Middle English here.
 As a parent resource, this site offers modern translations of the assigned poems.
 Click the first line, then click the word "translation" at the top.
 AO offers some rough and general modern translations, but be aware that allowing your child to use paraphrases as a crutch will not help them acclimate to Middle English.
+Relying on paraphrases will prevent your child from developing the mental muscles needed to comprehend older books.
+But sometimes a paraphrase is needed.
+If a child is completely lost, then nothing in their brain is firing up, so there are times (and specific children) where it can make the difference between giving up on a book, or using a paraphrase so the ideas at least get through.
+Read more about this in Wendi Capehart's blog post Imagination and the Mind's Eye.
 Check online sites such as Librivox for free audio readings of poems.

 If you prefer, you can use Representative Poetry Online: Follow this time-line of English Poetry and do an anthology of sorts this term.
 Some firewalls may block access to this link - just a technical glitch.
 In that case, try this: shorten the URL to http://rpo.library.utoronto.ca/display/index.cfm then click on "e-Resources" which will take you to a search field.
 Type in "Representative Poetry."
 From that page, choose "timeline" and you'll be in the right place.
 (Back)